-The Getting Started Guide is for first-time users and people upgrading from a prior version of the product.
-This guide assumes you have a basic understanding of Microsoft Windows[®].
+The Getting Started Guide is for people who are new to Sage 100.
 Before you begin using the software, read this guide for a general overview of system features, common procedures, and other important information.

 Some sections of this guide reference Business Insights Reporter and the eBusiness Manager, Material Requirements Planning, and Work Order modules, which are not available for Sage 100 Premium.